24 hours in Exeter – a child-free city break

 Mr TB and I visited a lot of cathedrals, churches and abbeys when it was ‘just us’.
 I love the history, architecture and spirituality of these places, despite not being particularly religious myself.
 Exeter Cathedral did not disappoint – it is beautiful.

 We felt the Cathedral also had a lot to offer families, with a kids trail, fancy dress and activity packs.
-It’s volunteers are currently building a Lego replica of the 11th Century place of worship to help raise funds to preserve it.
-When we visited (April 2016), 4,000 pieces has been added to the model, which will take three to four years to complete.
-You can buy your own lego block for £1.
+It’s volunteers were building a Lego replica of the 11th Century place of worship to help raise funds to preserve it.
+When we visited (April 2016), 4,000 pieces had been added to the model, which was expected to take three to four years to complete.

 It was time for a pit stop and Devon Coffee on Queen Street drew us in with promise of ‘nice coffee served by nice people’.
 Oh , and a pretty mean slice of cake!